 This is by far the most common arrhythmia.
 Premature atrial contractions are identified in 1 to 2 percent of pregnancies and are generally a benign finding (Hahurij, 2011; Strasburger, 2010).
 They represent immaturity of the cardiac conduction system and typically resolve either with advancing gestation or in the neonatal period.
 Although they may be conducted, they are more commonly blocked, and with handheld Doppler or fetoscope, they sound like a dropped beat.
 Premature atrial contractions are not associated with major structural cardiac abnormalities, but they sometimes occur with an atrial septal aneurysm.
 As shown in Figure 10-24 (M-Mode), M-mode evaluation demonstrates that the dropped beat is a compensatory pause following the premature atrial contraction.
 They may occur as frequently as every other beat, known as blocked atrial bigeminy.
 This results in an auscultated fetal ventricular rate as low as 60 to 80 beats per minute.
 Unlike other causes of bradycardia, this carries a benign prognosis and does not require treatment (Strasburger, 2010).

 Approximately 2 percent of fetuses with premature atrial contractions are later identified to develop supraventricular tachycardia (SVT) and require urgent treatment to prevent development of hydrops (Copel, 2000; Srinivasan, 2008).
 Given the importance of identifying such tachycardia, the fetus with premature atrial contractions is often monitored with heart rate assessment every 1 to 2 weeks until ectopy resolution.

 The two most common are supraventricular tachycardia and atrial flutter.
-SVT is characterized by an abrupt increase in the fetal heart rate to 180 to ...
+SVT is characterized by an abrupt increase in the fetal ...